Today’s Wonder of the Day was inspired by john. john Wonders, “how does reading to dogs make us smarter” Thanks for WONDERing with us, john!

-A study by the UC Davis School of Veterinary Medicine found that over the course of a 10-week period, children who participated in a canine reading program improved their literacy skills by 12 percent.
+This can lead to major growth in reading ability.
+A study by the UC Davis School of Veterinary Medicine observed the practice over a 10-week period.
+It found that children who participated in a canine reading program improved their literacy skills by 12 to 30 percent.

 Of course, this practice isn’t just good for the humans involved.
 That’s right—pets also benefit from family reading sessions.
 It should come as no surprise to any pet owner that these animals enjoy the extra attention and one-on-one time with their favorite family members.
 Reading aloud to the family pet can be as much fun for them as it is for you.